 Since the primary judicial work of the Idaho Supreme Court consists of hearing appeals and motions, procedures in the Supreme Court are much different from those in the trial courts.
-The appellant, usually the losing party in the trial court, attempts to convince the Supreme Court that error was committed in the court below, and that judgment against him or her is erroneous.
-The respondent, usually the winning party below, argues that the judgment below was correct.
+The appellant, usually the losing party in the trial court, attempts to convince the Supreme Court that error was committed in the lower court, and that judgment against him or her is erroneous.
+The respondent, usually the winning party in the lower court, argues that the judgment below was correct.
 No witnesses are heard at a regular session of the Court and there is no jury.